nfroidure/whook/ARCHITECTURE.md

 ## IP detection

-If no `HOST` configuration is specified, this service detects the machine host automagically.
+If no `HOST` configuration is specified in dependencies nor in ENV, this service detects the machine host automagically.

 [See in context](./src/services/HOST.js#L5-L8)